lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

 # Efficiency

+* Economies driven by 'production'.

+* Greater production comes with better efficiency.

-Economists try to measure productivity, one of the ways we can become more productive is by becoming more efficient.
-For example, moving from gathering food to settled agriculture.
-In the modern era one approach to becoming more efficient is automation of processes like manufacturing production lines.
-The manufacturing process is decomposed into a series of mechanical or manual processes each of which is applied sequentially.
+    * E.g. moving from gathering food to settled agriculture.

+* In the modern era one approach to becoming more efficient is automation of processes.

+    *  E.g. manufacturing production lines

+# Physical Processes

 Manufacturing processes consist of production lines and robotic automation.
 Logistics can also be decomposed into the supply chain processes.
 Whether it's manufacturing or logistics, efficiency can be improved by automating components of the processes to improve the flow of goods.